1connect/backup-scripts/README.md

 Scripts dumps first 512 bytes for each drive defined in `PREMOUNT_MBR_PHYSICAL_DEVICES`.
 This area contains the MBR and partition table.

+## Copying Attic repository to secondary location

+`copy_attic_repository_rsync` side script can be used to copy the Attic repository to secondary remote location, which increases survivability in case of storage failure.

 ## Installation

 * Checkout the repository, preferable to *root*'s home directory: